 Reach Out to Us

-Access to the library is available by appointment only, but our staff is available by phone and by email!
+Our staff is always available by phone and by email!

-The Danbury Library is pleased to announce that patrons can now schedule appointments to use library computers, photocopy, fax, browse new titles, pick up holds, and connect with staff inside the library.
+The Danbury Library is pleased to announce that patrons can visit the library to browse new books and the main floor collection, pick up holds, and connect with staff inside the library Monday to Friday from 10am – 6pm.

 Appointments can be scheduled online or by calling the library at 203-797-4505.